How to complete a dollhouse needlepoint clutch bag

 Your doll’s house clutch bag is now finished.

-Now that you have seen how easy it is to make one of our super miniature handbag designs, why not visit our ONLINE SHOP ?
+Now that you have seen how easy it is to make one of our super miniature handbag designs, why not visit our Needlepoint Kit Store ?
 We have several different designs of miniature handbag to choose from, so there is bound to be one suitable for even the most discriminating doll’s house doll!